rwsgithubcf/shield-addon-bbr-boshrelease/README.md

 **Note:** This BOSH release is not intended to stand on its own.
-It exists to augment the `shield-agent` job of the [SHIELD BOSH Release][1], and only in cases where the bbr utilities are missing.
+It exists to augment the `shield-agent` job of the [SHIELD BOSH Release][owner], and only in cases where the bbr utilities are missing.

 To colocate this specific `v0.2.2` BOSH release with your shield-agent instance